CPequeno/Time-Series/Ergodicity.md

 ## random_walk (generic function with 1 method)
 ```

-Note that, as said, the AR is stationary while the random walk is not.
-In particular, $E[X_t] = X_{t-1}$, do the mean is far from being constant.
+Note that, for the random walk process, $E[X_t] = X_{t-1}$, so the mean is far from being constant.
 Also can be checked that the variance is not constant and that autocovariance depends not only on the lags, but on time.
+Hence, this is not a stationary process.

 ### Simulation and parallelization